ricardobeat/cake-flour/README.md

         watch 'less/*.less', -> invoke 'build:less'
         watch 'coffee/app.coffee', -> invoke 'build:coffee'

+    task 'lint', 'Check javascript syntax', ->
+        lint 'js/feature.js'

 (if the global pollution hurts your feelings you can remove them with `flour.noConflict()`.
 That will bring the global object back to it's previous state)

-Each of these functions can accept either a single file path or an array of files.
-Simple wildcard paths like `*.xxx` are also accepted.
-Example using `watch` with a list of files:
+Each of these functions accepts either a file path or a list of files.
+Simple wildcard paths (`*.xxx`) are allowed.
+For example:

     watch [
         'less/main.less'